Kristoffer Reitan betting profile: Sony Open in Hawaii - PGA TOUR

 Reitan's advanced stats and rankings

-- Reitan posted a Strokes Gained: Off-the-Tee average of 0.631 in his past five tournaments, demonstrating strength in his driving game.
+- Reitan posted a Strokes Gained: Off-the-Tee average of 0.631 in his past five tournaments, showing strength in his driving game.

-- In terms of Strokes Gained: Approach the Green, Reitan delivered a 0.226 mark in his past five starts, showing solid iron play.
+- In terms of Strokes Gained: Approach the Green, Reitan had a positive 0.226 mark in his past five tournaments.

 All stats in this article are accurate for Reitan as of the start of the Sony Open in Hawaii.